syncfusion-content/windowsforms-docs/WindowsForms/PopupMenu/Getting-Started.md

    ![Associating the PopupMenu](GettingStarted_Images/PopupMenu14.png)

 9. Now we are going to associate the popup menu control with an appropriate control.
-In this example, we illustarte the scenario with "RichTextBox" control.
+In this example, we illustrate the scenario with "RichTextBox" control.

    >**NOTE**:
    To associate the PopupMenu control, you can choose any type of control like RichTextBox, Button, Label, TextBox, MaskedTextBox etc... of your choice.